-Now it’s time to start off on a “greatest hits” tour of release and mobilization techniques to try.
-We’ll start at the feet and work up the body from there, exploring and releasing tight areas along the way.
+Now it’s time to start off on a “greatest hits” tour of release and cycling mobilization techniques to try.
+We’ll start with self massage for the feet and legs and work up the body from there, exploring and releasing tight areas along the way.
 Then we’ll take advantage of this work with some movement.
 You’ll need a pair of Yoga Tune Up® therapy balls and some floor and/or wall space.

 Whether your feet have been trapped in stiff cycling shoes or not, they probably crave attention.
 A little work on the feet can be felt all the way up the chain.
 If your balls are new, this is also a great way to break them in.
 Stand near a wall or fixed object like a chair to help with balance and place your balls on the floor, out of their tote.
 Step one foot on top of a ball so that it nestles into the center of your arch.
 Keep your heel on the ground and breathe.
 Allow your foot to enrobe the ball.
 After a few breaths, CrossFiber your arch and plantar fascia by keeping your heel on the ground and pivoting at your ankle to rock your foot from side to side (invert and evert your ankle).
 Attempt to smush the ball as you go back and forth.
 Repeat with the other foot, using the other ball in the pair for equal opportunity smashing.
 Also check out this video with Jill for some guided techniques.